Actindo-AG/Documentation/RetailSuiteAccounting/Operation/03_ManageOpenItems.md

 - If no account is selected, all open items in the *Accounting* module are displayed in the *OPEN ITEMS* tab.
 - If a personal account, that is, a creditor or debtor account, is selected, only the open items for the selected account are displayed in the *OPEN ITEMS* tab.

-> [Info] An account can be selected either by entering an account number in the *Account* or *Contra account* field, or by selecting a posting in the *BOOKINGS* tab.
+> [Info] An account can be selected either by entering an account number in the *Account* or *Contra account* field, or by selecting a posting in the *POSTINGS* tab.

 ## Check all open items